flyingcircusio/doc/src/guide/platform_nixos_2/kubernetes.rst

 token to access a service account associated with the user.
 Running the script for the first time sets up the service account.
 Certificate and token provide **cluster-admin** privileges.
-For authentication, Kubectl uses the SSL client certificate whereas the dashboard uses the token.
+For authentication, Kubectl uses the SSL client certificate.

-API
-^^^

 The API can be accessed from any machine using the kubeconfig: